Check out all our money-saving advice and learn what to look for when buying a TV, what to know about digital TV antennas and non-smart TVs, and more!

 TV deals are always available, but we outline the best time to buy a new TV if you're looking to save big.

-4K TVs, as well as ports and smart TV functionalities.
+4K TVs, as well as about ports and smart TV functionalities.
 And that's just a handful of what you'll see on a spec sheet!

 From resolution to refresh rate, we explain everything you need to know about the latest TV technologies to help you shop smarter.